Quick Answer

 Can I use Revolut as my main account in Cyprus?

-Yes, for most purposes.
-Revolut provides a full EU IBAN (Lithuanian, starting with LT) which is accepted for SEPA transfers, utility bills, and most day-to-day payments.
-Some government offices and older local businesses may prefer a Cyprus-registered IBAN (starting with CY).
-Many expats use Revolut as their primary account and open a traditional bank account later for official purposes.
+Revolut works for most purposes in Cyprus.
+It provides a full EU IBAN (Lithuanian, starting with LT) accepted for SEPA transfers, utility bills, and daily payments.
+Some government offices and older local businesses prefer Cyprus-registered IBANs (starting with CY).
+Many expats use Revolut as their primary account and open a traditional bank account later for official needs.

 Do Cyprus banks require a minimum deposit?

-Traditional Cyprus banks do not typically require a large minimum deposit to open a personal account.
-However, they do require proof of income or financial means - a bank statement showing EUR 2,000-5,000 or more is standard.
+Cyprus banks typically require proof of income or financial means - usually a bank statement showing EUR 2,000-5,000 - rather than a mandatory minimum deposit for personal accounts.
 Revolut has no minimum deposit requirement.

 Can I open a Cyprus bank account before moving?